Diabetes & How It Can Affect Your Vision

 - Diabetic Retinopathy: Diabetic retinopathy affects the small blood vessels in the retina, and causes them to leak blood and other fluids.
 If left untreated, it can lead to vision loss.
 Diabetic retinopathy is the leading cause of vision loss among individuals with diabetes.
 Smoking increases your chances of developing diabetic retinopathy.

 - Cataracts: Those with diabetes are between 2 and 5 times more likely to develop cataracts than people without diabetes.
 They are also more likely to develop cataracts at a younger age than individuals without diabetes.

 - Glaucoma: Glaucoma is a condition that damages the optic nerve.
 If left untreated, it can cause permanent blindness.
 While most forms of glaucoma are caused by high intraocular pressure (high pressure within your eye), glaucoma can occur even if your eye pressure is normal.
 Individuals with diabetes are nearly twice as likely to develop glaucoma as those without diabetes.

 People with diabetes are also more likely to experience blurry vision, fluctuating prescriptions, and double vision.

 Since diabetic eyes are more susceptible to several serious eye conditions, they require special care and attention.
-Eyesis Eyecare Center offers eye exams specially tailored to address the needs of patients with diabetes.
+Eyesis Eyecare offers eye exams specially tailored to address the needs of patients with diabetes.

-There are two parts to a diabetic comprehensive eye exam: The routine eye exam, which is self-paid by the patient, and the health portion of the exam, which is fully covered by Alberta Health Care for diabetic patients.
+There are two parts to a diabetic eye exam: The routine eye exam, which is self-paid by the patient, and the health portion of the exam, which is fully covered by Alberta Health Care for diabetic patients.